Texas DWI Legal Limit.

-The DWI legal BAC limit is .08.
-This means a driver is guilty of DWI if his blood alcohol concentration (BAC) is .08 g/210L or greater at the time of driving.
-Courts call this the per se theory of DWI.
-But this theory creates issues.
+The legal limit is .08.
+This means a driver is guilty of DWI if his blood alcohol concentration (BAC) is .08 or greater at the time of driving.
+Courts call this the per se (in itself) theory of DWI.
+But this theory creates two issues.

-For instance, the law requires drivers arrested for DWI to cooperate.
-In other words, the driver must willingly give a breath test.
-This test measures the driver’s BAC.
+First, the law requires drivers arrested for DWI to cooperate with police.
+In other words, the driver must either provide a breath test or face a longer driver’s license suspension.
+Further, this breath test measures the driver’s BAC.
 And prosecutors use the test results to convict drivers of DWI.
-As a result, many drivers decline to provide a breath test.
+As a result, many drivers understandably decline to provide a breath test.

-History of DWI and Legal BAC limits in America.
+History of DWI Legal BAC limits in America.

 Unfortunately, people continued to drive drunk.
 Accordingly, states refined their DUI laws.
-In 1939, Indiana passed the first DUI law with a legal BAC limit.
+In 1939, Indiana passed the first law with a DWI legal BAC limit.
 The limit was .15.
 But at the same time, this limit was only a presumption.
 This meant defendants could challenge the limit at trial.
-In the same manner, other states passed BAC limit laws.
+In the same manner, other states passed laws with DWI legal BAC limits.

-Later, states lowered the BAC limit from .15 to .10.
+Later, states lowered the DWI legal BAC limit from .15 to .10.
 Then they lowered it again.
 This time it went from .10 to .08.
-In addition, states moved from a presumption to a per se definition.
+In addition, states moved from a presumption to a per se definition of DWI.
 And this is the current law in Texas.

 Yet, these BAC laws raised two questions.
 Can a driver decide not to give a breath test?
 And, what happens if a driver does not give a breath test?
 To answer these questions, we need to talk about Implied Consent laws.